julianuziemblo/tuple-space/README.md

 # Tuple Space
 An implementation of a custom tuple space protocol - a logical space for sharing data between programs, written in Rust.
-This project is <u>still under developement</u>, so many things may change.
+This project is _still under developement_, so many things may change.

 The implementation consists of:
 - `tuple_space`: the tuple space API.
 Contains useful functions for making and sending tuples between the participants.